openthread/ot-docs/site/en/guides/porting/define-cmake-rules.md

 # Define CMake rules

 The CMake build system relies on `CMakeLists.txt` files which define build targets.
-The `CMakeLists.txt` at the root of your repository is the top of the build tree and is a good place to start defining the various targets, options, and macros which will be used in the build process.
+The `CMakeLists.txt` at the root of your repository is the top of the build tree and is a good place to start defining the various targets, options, and macros used in the build process.

 The very first values to define are the project name and the supported platforms.